bcambel/pythonarticles/articles/itertools.md

 GroupBy
 ------------
 We want to print out all the objects which are same type.
-We suppy a list of objects (**things**) and give a function that will be called for each element in the list, and a value will be evaluated.
+We supply a list of objects **things** and give a function that will be called for each element in the list, and a value will be evaluated.

 In this scenario ```lambda x: x[0]``` gets the first element of the tuple ```("animal", "bear")```, which will return **animal**